daddel80/notepadpp-multireplace/FORMULA-SUPPORT.md

 ### String Output

 An ExprTk expression normally produces a number, but it can also produce a string directly.
-Use string literals, string variables, captures via `txt(N)`, string-returning library functions, slicing, concatenation, or conditionals:
+Use string literals, string variables, captures via `txt(N)`, built-in conversion functions, slicing, concatenation, or conditionals:

 ```
 (?='hello')                              -> hello